 Dog Park Membership offers countless benefits for your dog.
 One of the most important benefits a dog park provides a dog is to exercise both his body and mind.
 In an open off-leash space, your dog has the chance to run around freely, chasing after balls and other dogs as much as his heart desires.
 He can socialize with humans and other dogs, which helps maintain healthy social skills.
 Like people, dogs are social creatures, and they enjoy being around their own kind.
 Your dog can practice his communication skills with other dogs and gives him practice reading other dogs.
 Practicing and mastering these skills helps your dog from developing fear or aggression problems around other dogs.
 This is especially true if you have a young dog that is eager to learn.
 And, not only is it fun for your four-legged friend, but it’s also fun for you!
 You can run around and exercise with your dog, practice off-leash training, talk to and bond with other dog owners, and enjoy the time watching your dog have the time of his life.

-The Park District of Highland Park has two dog parks available to registered members:
+The Park District of Highland Park has three dog parks available to registered members:

 Debbie Gottlieb Beitler Dog Park at Larry Fink Memorial Park – open year-round (701 Deer Creek Parkway)